Picking and Sizing your electrodes.

 Electrode Material

 There are over a dozen copper alloys used in modern day resistance welding.
-Many of these alloys are speicaly metals engineered to help weld dificult welding applications.
+Many of these alloys are speicaly metals engineered to help weld different or difficult welding applications.

 RWMA Class 1 (C15000 & C16200)